AmiraHaque/Tweak_and_Tune/README.md

 5) Pitch Correction Effect

 The main project file is the projectpage1.m
-All the lines listed in the packages file must be run before running the main project file.
+All the lines listed in the packages.txt file must be run before running the main project file.